Fenchel-Young Estimators of Perturbed Utility Models: Asymptotic Properties of Fenchel-Young Estimators

-In addition to convexity and numerical tractability, a viable estimation method must also possess sound large-sample statistical behavior.
-In this section, we study the asymptotic properties of Fenchel--Young estimators for general PUMs.
-Our goal is twofold.
-First, we show that under mild regularity conditions and correct model specification, the FY estimator consistently recovers the true parameter vector as the sample size grows, i.e., it converges in probability to the data-generating parameter.
-Second, we establish an asymptotic normality result: after appropriate rescaling by $\sqrt{N}$, the estimation error converges in distribution to a multivariate normal law with a well-defined covariance matrix.
+In this section, we establish the large-sample properties of the Fenchel--Young estimator for utility parameters under a fixed perturbation function.
+Our analysis demonstrates that under mild regularity conditions and correct model specification, the Fenchel-Young estimator converges in probability to the data-generating parameter.
+Furthermore, under stronger local smoothness and nonsingularity conditions, we derive its asymptotic normality, establishing that after appropriate rescaling by $\sqrt{N}$, the estimation error converges in distribution to a multivariate normal law with a well-defined covariance matrix.
+Together, these theoretical results provide the essential mathematical machinery and rigorous guarantees necessary for robust statistical inference within the Fenchel-Young estimation framework.
+We further note that these results provide the statistical foundation for the fixed-perturbation estimation problem and for the inner estimation problem used later in PBE; they do not, by themselves, establish consistency or asymptotic normality of the learned perturbation structure in the full PBE formulation.

 We proceed by presenting two lemmas first.